ngladkikh/fish_env/README.md

 cp (pwd)/*.fish ~/.config/fish/functions
 ```

-## load
+## USE

-Loads all ENV variables from .env file in current directory if exists.
+* `load` Loads all ENV variables from .env file in current directory if exists.

-## unload

-Removes all ENV variables taken from .env file in current directory if exists.
+* `unload` Removes all ENV variables taken from .env file in current directory if exists.

-## cde

-The same as `cd` but runs first unload then cd and load after all.
+* `cde` Same as `cd` but runs first unload then cd and load after all.
 Use this alias for auto load/unload ENV variables.